Perspective | No, a Virginia school district didn’t ban Dr. Seuss books. Here’s what really happened.

 A: Three reasons.
 First, it’s a riff on the title of Shelley Fisher Fishkin’s “Was Huck Black?: Mark Twain and African American Voices.”
 She’s interested in how considering the influence of Black voices on Twain’s famous character helps desegregate American literature.
 In the book’s title chapter, I’m interested in how the mixed racial heritage of the Cat in the Hat helps desegregate children’s literature.

 Second, the Cat in the Hat is in the title because he’s the ideal metaphor for the often unseen ways in which racism persists in children’s culture.
 To be clear (and contrary to some of the news stories on the book), my argument is not that the Cat in the Hat is racist.
-As a character, he is racially complicated, inspired by Blackface minstrelsy and by an actual person of color — Houghton Mifflin elevator operator Annie Williams, an African American who wore white gloves and a secret smile.
-Also, with reference to the Blackface influence, it’s not at all unusual to find apparently discarded racial images and ideas circulating in children’s culture.
+As a character, he is racially complicated, inspired by blackface minstrelsy and by an actual person of color — Houghton Mifflin elevator operator Annie Williams, an African American who wore white gloves and a secret smile.
+Also, with reference to the blackface influence, it’s not at all unusual to find apparently discarded racial images and ideas circulating in children’s culture.
 Blackface minstrelsy persists in the white-gloved hands of Bugs Bunny and the outlandish outfit (including white gloves) of Mickey Mouse.
 The Cat is not unusual.

 What makes the Cat so interesting and representative (and suitable for a book title) is that, during the same decade “The Cat in the Hat” was published, Dr. Seuss was both speaking out against racism and recycling racist caricature in his books.
 In other words, the Cat is somewhere in between the actively anti-racist work of “Horton Hears a Who!”
 (1954) and “The Sneetches” (1961, first version published in Redbook in 1953) and the works that recycle stereotypes — “If I Ran the Zoo” (1950), “Scrambled Eggs Super!”
 (1953), or even “And to Think That I Saw It on Mulberry Street” (1937).
 Seuss’s career is a great example of the insidiousness of racism.
 At the same time he’s doing powerful anti-racist children’s books, he’s also recycling racist caricature.
 Seuss is a reminder of how racism infects our minds in ways that we’re not aware.
 He’s a reminder that people who say “I don’t have as racist bone in my body” do not understand how racism actually works — a subject the book addresses via different children’s books in other chapters.